Virus tracing app raises privacy concerns in India

 “Aarogya Setu is a form of surveillance and inflicts tangible privacy injury,” said Apar Gupta, executive director of the Internet Freedom Foundation.

-The government requires that Aarogya Setu app be used by all workers, both private and public, and by members of the military.
+The government requires the Aarogya Setu app be used by all workers, both private and public, and by members of the military.
 Installation of the app is also mandatory in regions declared as containment zones.
 Stranded Indians abroad who wish to be repatriated also need to install it on their mobile phones before entering the country.

 Now, the police are stepping in.